peterwoj/homebridge-blynk-platform/README.md

 Once your configuration is in place startup Homebridge and to get your devices connected to Apple HomeKit.

 ## Changelog

+### 0.2.5

+Bug fixes to account for discovery on a device which has multiple accessories associated with it.

+* Bugs
+  * Accessory discovery would fail to add found accessory due to duplicate UUID

 ### 0.2.4 ...